-Looked after children and previously looked after children who became subject to adoption, a child arrangements order or special guardianship order immediately after being looked after.
+1. Looked after children1 and previously looked after children who became subject to adoption, a child arrangements order or special guardianship order immediately after being looked after.

-&lt;sup>1 A looked after child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
+A looked after child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-- 2. Children with a sibling attending the School at the time of application. - 3.
+- 2. Children with a sibling2 attending the School at the time of application. - 3.
 Children of a member of the School's staff who: - a.
 Has been employed at the School for two or more years at the time of application; and/or - b.
 Was recruited to fill a vacant post for which there was a demonstrable skill shortage.